DolphinGui/MoreTiers-Mindustry/README.md

 ## Contributing

-I won't regularly check on push requests, so don't expect miracles.
+I won't regularly check on pullrequests, so don't expect miracles.
 I might grant a push request if it's a bug-fix/or makes the mod more interesting.

 ## Want more mods?